 - Are the financially secure parents of foreign permanent residents

-- Have been admitted for long-term hospital treatment in Bulgaria, with the means to pay for treatment and support yourself
+- Have been admitted for long-term hospital treatment in Bulgaria, with the means to pay for treatment and support themselves

-- Are retired, with sufficient means to support yourself
+- Are retired, with sufficient means to support themselves

 - Have a permit from the Ministry of Labour to be self-employed in Bulgaria

-Residence permits for an indefinite length of time may be issued if you:
+Residence permits for an indefinite length of time may be issued if expats meet these conditions:

 - Have lived in Bulgaria permanently for 2 years, after marrying a Bulgarian